rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 # Congratulations!

-Did you think that it would be so easy to create a NFT?
+Hope it was easy for you to create a NFT?

 I showed you how to connect Truffle to the RSK network and deploy your own NFT token using the Open Zeppelin libraries, and that they work on the RSK network.